PrefectHQ/prefect/docs/getting-started/quickstart.md

 ![Managed flow run graph and logs](/img/ui/qs-flow-run.png)

-!!! warning "Remove the schedule"
+!!! warning "Pause the schedule"
-    Click the **Remove** button in the top right of the **Deployment** page so that the workflow is no longer scheduled to run once per day.
+    Toggle the button under **Schedules** in the top right of the **Deployment** page so that the workflow is no longer scheduled to run once per day.

 ## Next steps